viktorvano/Reminder/README.md

 # Reminder
  JavaFX app with countdown to remind sometning with TTS.
+ After countdown runs out, it reminds every 30 seconds by speaking via Text To Speech app.
+ Needs TTS to speak for reminding: https://github.com/viktorvano/TextToSpeech/releases

 ### Screenshots